svigneshkumar/svigneshkumar/README.md

 - 👋 Hi, I’m @svigneshkumar
 - 👀 I’m interested in Web Development, Data Science and Machine Learning.
-- 🌱 I’m currently learning Web Development.
+- 🌱 I’m currently learning and practicing Data Science and ML.
-- 💞️ I’m looking to collaborate on Web Development.
+- 💞️ I’m looking for opportunities in Data Science and Machine Learning.
-- 📫 How to reach me speak2vk@protonmail.com
+- 📫 How to reach me vigneshkumar17p151@gmail.com

 <!---
 svigneshkumar/svigneshkumar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.